heykatie/NomNow/Preparation-Files/backend_routes.md

       "city: This field is required.",
       "state: This field is required.",
       "zip: This field is required.",
-      "cuisine_type: This field is required.",
+      "cuisineType: This field is required.",
-      "delivery_fee: This field is required.",
+      "deliveryFee: This field is required.",
-      "business_hours: This field is required.",
+      "businessHours: This field is required.",
       "servicing: This field is required.",
-      "store_image: This field is required.",
+      "storeImage: This field is required.",
       "description: This field is required.",
-      "price_level: This field is required.",
+      "priceLevel: This field is required.",
-      "price_level: Number must be between 1 and 4.",
-      "delivery_time: This field is required."
+      "priceLevel: Number must be between 1 and 4.", "deliveryTime: This field is required."
     ]
   }
   ```